Air-to-surface-vessel radar: Later developments

-The war-era radar classifications became less relevant in the 1970s as radar units increasingly became multi-purpose as opposed to being dedicated to a single role.
+The war-era radar classifications became less relevant in the 1970s as radar units increasingly became multi-purpose as opposed to being single-role.
 Newer designs, even dedicated naval surveillance designs, were not assigned numbers in the ASV lineage.
 The first such example is the Seaspray, a small unit designed to be mounted on the Westland Lynx.
 This was originally developed in concert with the Sea Skua missile to allow the Lynx to attack fast attack craft at long range from their carrier ships.
 It has since been sold around the world and used in a variety of roles.
 The latest versions, Seaspray 7000, are completely rebuilt and share only the name with the original models.

 Another example is the Searchwater, which was designed to replace the Mk.
 21 in a new version of the Nimrod, the MR2.
 These began arriving in 1979.
 In 1978, the Royal Navy retired its fleet carriers, losing the Fairey Gannet AEW.3 airborne early warning aircraft.
 A new version of Searchwater, the LAST, was created to provide this coverage when mounted under a Westland Sea King helicopter that was able to operate from a variety of ships.
 Several greatly improved versions followed, part of the Searchwater 2000 series.

 ASV13 and ASV21 used magnetrons, which was a technology developed during World War II.
 "Searchwater was a completely new concept, having a high power wideband TWT transmitter and being the first generation of ASV radars to include modern signal and data processing (digital as well as analogue)".
-This gave Searchwater a better ability than ASV13 or ASV21 to detect small targets such as submarine pericopes against a background of strong sea returns.
+This gave Searchwater a better ability than ASV13 or ASV21 to detect small targets such as submarine periscopes against a background of strong sea returns.
 The radar screen for Searchwater could be viewed in daylight, unlike the screen of ASV21, which was viewed in a radar 'tent' on board the aircraft.